 Personnel working in laboratory spaces are required to complete both general and lab specific safety training courses.
 Details on required and recommended training can be found on the BE Training page.

 Forms and Documents

 Important documents can be found on the Forms and Documents page.
 The most commonly needed documents are:

 - Chemical Hygiene Plan - The BE Chemical Hygiene Plan (CHP) details the administrative measures and standard operating procedures for safely and responsibly conducting work with hazardous materials in the department.
 All new personnel, including students, employees, and visiting researchers, must read the CHP prior to initiating any labotory work in BE.
-More detailed information on the CHP, as well as the current CHP document, can be accessed through the BE CHP information page.

 The EHS Management System (EHS-MS)